 Eastern Mediterranean Sculpture (c.2000-1100 BCE)

 Following the flowering of architecture and other arts in Egypt, the Levant also witnessed the rise of the Minoan culture on the island of Crete, which was noted for its sculpture and metalwork.
 After an unknown catastrophe (probably earthquake) around 1500 BCE, the Minoan civilization collapsed, and Crete was conquered by the Myceneans from the Greek mainland, who were themselves overcome and the city of Mycenae destroyed around 1100 BCE.

 Far Eastern Sculpture (c.1700-1000 BCE)

-Chinese art during the Shang Dynasty (c.1700-1050) developed along quite different lines to Western varieties.
-For a guide to the aesthetic principles behind Oriental arts and crafts, see: Traditional Chinese Art: Characteristics.
+Chinese art during the Shang Dynasty (c.1600-1050) developed along quite different lines to Western varieties.
+For the finest bronze sculpture produced in China during this period, see: Sanxingdui Bronzes (1200-1000 BCE).

 Due to the cultural stagnation of the Greek "Dark Ages" (1100-900 BCE) and the predominance of pottery during the Geometric Period (900-700 BCE), Greek sculpture did not really appear until the Daedalic or Oriental-Style Period around 650 BCE.
 Thereafter it developed according to the traditional chronology of Greek art, in the following periods: The Archaic Period (c.650-500 BCE); The Classical Period (c.500-323 BCE); and The Hellenistic Period (c.323-100 BCE).
 For more, see: Greek Sculpture Made Simple.